Formation, distribution, and IR emission of dust in the clumpy ejecta of Type II-P core-collapse supernovae, in isotropic and anisotropic scenarios: Discussion

-The chemical kinetic models of dust formation in SNe argue that the production of dust grains starting from gas phase reactions is unlikely to take place at very late times when the gas temperatures in the SN ejecta are low, since several gas phase reactions require energy to overcome activation barriers \citep{sarangi2018book}.
+The chemical kinetic models of dust formation in SNe argue that the production of dust grains starting from gas phase reactions is unlikely to take place at very late times, when the gas temperatures in the SN ejecta are low, since several gas phase reactions require sufficient energy to overcome activation barriers \citep{sarangi2018book}.
 In the network leading to the formation of amorphous carbon dust, the formation of C$_2$ holds the bottleneck; we find that the formation of C$_2$ molecules takes place after about 1000 days post-explosion, once the He$^{+}$ recombines and importantly when the gas is still warm.
-However, as we explain in Section \ref{sec_am_carbon}, due to a very slow rate of CO production, the condensation of the C$_2$ molecules into C-chains do not transpire until later than day 2400.
-However, since C$_2$ was already formed when the gas was still warm, the C-chains could condense even at low temperature to form clusters and eventually carbon dust at such late times.
-As an additional note, we also want to point out that the conversion of C-chains to amorphous carbon dust is still quite swift, once it starts; therefore this late formation of C-dust itself cannot be taken as an evidence for gradual growth of dust for a long span of time.
-Also, given that the more abundant O-rich dust grains are formed much earlier in time, the late formation of C-dust do not provide any significant boost to the overall dust production rate at late times.
-However, like we mention earlier in the text, in the future, we wish to better understand the possibility of accretion of molecules and residual atoms on the surface of these dust grains in a cold ejecta, after about a decade from the explosion, to confirm if that can amplify the dust formation rates at late times.
+However, as we explain in Sect. \ref{sec_am_carbon}, due to a very slow rate of CO production, the condensation of the C$_2$ molecules into C chains does not transpire until later than day 2400.
+However, since C$_2$ was already formed when the gas was still warm, the C chains could condense even at low temperatures to form clusters and eventually carbon dust at such late times.
+As an additional note, we also want to point out that the conversion of C chains to amorphous carbon dust is still quite swift, once it starts; therefore, this late formation of C dust itself cannot be taken as evidence of the gradual growth of dust over a long span of time.
+Also, given that the more abundant O-rich dust grains are formed much earlier in time, the late formation of C dust does not provide any significant boost to the overall dust production rate at late times.
+However, as we mentioned earlier in the text, in the future, we wish to better understand the possibility of accretion of molecules and residual atoms on the surface of these dust grains in cold ejecta, after about a decade from the explosion, to verify if that can amplify the dust formation rates at late times.

 In this study, we find the grain sizes to vary between 0.001 to 0.1 \mic.
-When estimating the fluxes we did not use a distribution of grain sizes, but instead used a fixed value of 0.01 \mic, since these small grains are within the Rayleigh limit (typically when $a$ is smaller than 0.1 \mic), and we expect only minor differences for the change in grain sizes.
-In the future, we shall reconsider the possibility of cold accretion, and derive the modified grain size distribution taking that into account.
+When estimating the fluxes, we did not use a distribution of grain sizes, but instead used a fixed value of 0.01 \mic, since these small grains are within the Rayleigh limit (typically when $a$ is smaller than 0.1 \mic), and we expect only minor differences for the change in grain sizes.
+In the future, we shall reconsider the possibility of cold accretion and derive the modified grain size distribution taking that into account.